HenrySHE/Animal_Classification/README.md

 - Build a simple neural network for training (but the validation accuracy is changing a lot during the training) (see the Training.ipynb)

 **2018/12/16**
 - Uploading the `Training.ipynb` and `Testing_animal.ipynb`, and the weight and the model structure are also saved in this repository.
 Just edit the image path of the `Testing_animal.ipynb` can get the result.
+And it is able to classify 3 types of animal, DC,WP and EAP.
 - I forget to add the image resize function in the `Testing_animal.ipynb` file, and the test image format should be (65,65,3) format.

 Problems: